abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 ![image](https://user-images.githubusercontent.com/69652104/214687083-4fadeba1-1a31-4794-9c83-13f924430f3e.png)

 * The flow starts with RTL Synthesis.
 RTL is fed to Yosys with the design constraints.
 Yosys translates the RTL into a logic circuit using generic components.
 * the circuit can be optimized and then mapped with standard cell library usin the tool abc.
-There are abc scrript to guide the optimization.
+There are [abc scrript](http://people.eecs.berkeley.edu/~alanmi/abc/) to guide the optimization.
 OpenLANE has several abc scripts which has different synthesis statergies (least area, least power consumption, etc).
 The synthesis exploration utility is for statergy exploration and report generation.
 * OpenLANE has design exploration utility which can be used to sweep the design configurations (16 in total) and it genrates reports which has different design matrix and also shows the number of violations in layout.
-It is used to find the best configuration of our design.
+It is used for regression testing and to find the best configuration of our design.
+* OpenSTA performs the Static timing analysis on the netlist which is generated during synthesis.
+* Now after synthesis, the testing part starts (DFT) i.e., scan insertion, Automatic Test Pattern Generation (ATPG), Test Pattern Compaction, Fault Coverage and Fault Simulation.
+This step is optional.
+* Nest step is Physical implementation.
+This part is done with the help of OpenROAD application.
+It performs PnR which consists of FP+PP, Placement (Global and Detailed), Optimization, CTS and routing (Global and Detailed).
+TritonRoute is used for detailed routing.
+* Logic equivalence checking (LEC) is performed as the circuit changes due to optimization process as compare to the one generated during synthesis.
+This is done using Yosys tool to make sure the functionality is equivalent.
+* During insertion there is a special step that is fake antenna insertion.
+It is required to address the antenna rule violations.
+The concept of fake antenna is something like we have already considered the antenna so that on later stage we do not have any antenna violations.
+Hence we add fake antenna diode next to every cell input after placement.
+Then antenna checker is run from the Magic tool against the layout.
+* Fake antenna diode cell is created and added to standard cell library.
+/*hen a long wire is simulated it acts as an antenna but as a conductor it collects charges which can damage the transistor gates connected to the wire during fab.
+So the length of wire connected to transistor gate must be limited.
+This is done by the help of Router.*/
+* The sign off include STA, DRC and LVS.
+It also involves interconnect RC extraxtion from the routed layout followed by STA using OpenSTA.
+* Physical signoffs include DRC and LVS.
+DRC and LVS is performed using Magic tool.
+Circuit extraction is done NetGen.

 ## Getting familier to open-source EDA tools